 Best Woods for Wooden Wedding Rings

-The best woods for wooden wedding bands and wood engagement rings are hardwoods.
+The best woods for rings are hardwoods.
 These include oak, ash, hickory, birch, sandalwood, eucalyptus, maple, applewood, aspen, cherry, dogwood, elm, poplar, and walnut.
 Each of these woods have beautiful grain designs - and even unique special meanings - which may help couples choose the perfect wood for their rings.

 Endangered woods that deserve a note of caution for couples looking for eco-friendly wood rings include: Brazilwood, Spanish Cedar, Madagascar Ebony, mahogany, rosewood and sandalwood.
 If you find a ring made with any of these woods, please make sure the wood has been collected through sustainable means (like from branches which have fallen on the ground).

 Many rings made of wood are also called 'bentwood' rings - but this is actually a process that is used to bend and form wood rather than a type of wood itself.
-(In most cases the wood is steamed until it is soften and then gently shaped - then locked down so it will dry in the shape it has been formed in).
+(In most cases the wood is steamed until it softens and then it is gently shaped - then locked down so it will dry in the shape it has been formed in).

 Special Care for Wooden Wedding Rings